mvesin/geomstats/profiling/out.hsmetric-norm.02_commit_b21e3e04/README.md

 * ... so `HypersphereMetric.norm()` execution time is still x ~2.2-2.5 `gs.linalg.norm()` execution time for this test
 * note : `to_ndarray` is not called anymore in current version of `inner_product`

+Rewriting code attempts :
-* rewriting `RiemannianMetric.inner_product()` (test_no_auto_3einsum) for 1 3-param einsum (versus 2 2-param einsum) gives ~9-13% shorter execution time, lowering to x ~ x2.0-2.1 `gs.linalg.norm()` execution time for this test
+* rewriting `RiemannianMetric.inner_product()` (test_no_auto_3einsum) for 1 3-param einsum (versus 2 2-param einsum) gives ~9-13% shorter execution time, lowering to ~ x2.0-2.1 `gs.linalg.norm()` execution time for this test
 * rewriting function calls (test_no_auto_calls) gives no measurable performance gain (repeating the test : probably in the 0-5% speedup)
+* rewriting `EuclideanMetric.metric_matrix()` to create metric matrix at object creation gives ~ 30-35% shorter execution time, lowering to ~ x1.3-1.4 `gs.linalg.norm()` execution time for this test

-* ... which is probably the cost of a more general norm computation function (metric matrix generation, deeper function call stack, einsum vs dot)
+* ... which is probably the cost of a more general norm computation function (deeper function call stack, einsum vs dot)
-  * marginal gain can be done by removing intermediate vars in functions ?